 If there were a disruption to anyone or all three, the UK would not stand alone in efforts to resolve the situation.

 There is also a difference between vulnerability to disruption and the likelihood of it happening.

 If Suez were closed, commercial shipping would simply go around the long way, yes this would add time and cost but in what circumstances would this happen anyway.

 Who is going to block the canal and who is going to keep it blocked?

 About 1,500 vessels per month pass through the Suez and provide Egypt with in excess of $5 billion foreign currency revenue per year.
-Along with energy and tourism it is the largest source of income for the country so any political party that decides to deny itself the two largest revenue sources, for tourism would surely follow any any disruption to the Suez, plus the likely suspension of foreign inward development investment is not likely to last long as it finds itself unable to pay its own people.
+Along with energy and tourism, it is the largest source of income for the country so any political party that decides to deny itself the two largest revenue sources, for tourism would surely follow any disruption to the Suez, plus the likely suspension of foreign inward development investment is not likely to last long as it finds itself unable to pay its own people.

 A more credible scenario is that of terrorism, either attacking the fabric of the canal or ships in transit.

 As mentioned above, it is not in Egypt’s interests to allow canal traffic to be reduced and if shipping owners thought there a real threat they would carry the additional risk until it became more economic to re-route, at which point Egypt would have to do something.
 A scuttled or sunk ship at certain points would be a serious impediment to traffic but due to the vast size of the canal, it is actually not that vulnerable to sustained denial with such pinprick attacks.
 Unless multiple attacks succeeded it is not likely that any damage would be enduring.
 That said, the threat of maritime terrorism remains credible and an attack would cause oil price fluctuations if not the closure of the canal.